Jokestir/Jokestir.github.io/DesignPatterns/Singleton.md

 #### Design  2 - Have a single element enum

-Code

-{% gist Jokestir/f6bb3772db1c78fd875feb6e664dd198 %}

 This method is reflection safe.

 Though less used, this method is the best.

+{% gist Jokestir/f6bb3772db1c78fd875feb6e664dd198 %}

-### Real Time Use
+### 3. Real Time Use

-Example 1: Logger class to log errors and events.
+> Example : Logger class to log errors and events.
 There should only be one per system.
 Hence singleton.

-Example 2: Manager type classes like WiFiManager.
+> Another Example : Manager type classes like WiFiManager.
 Or Controller.

-#### Tester Class Code
+#### 4. Tester Class Code

 {% gist Jokestir/a23cedb0901df05933d41b945c7ddc1f %}